Heart Disease: Major Causes and Natural Support Strategies

 Reduce Stress:

 Reducing stress is a critical for reducing inflammation and improving heart health.
-I recommend that you reduce stressors from your life as much as possible.
+I recommend that you reduce stressors in your life as much as possible.
 Turn off the news, and only look at it once a day or a few times a week for a specific period.
 Reduce your social media use and time on the internet.

 Avoid people and situations that bring you down.
 Surround yourself with loving and uplifting people.
 Engage in uplifting and relaxation-promoting activities.
 Read, try some arts and crafts, play cards or board games, sing, and dance.